Discussion Group Guidelines

 5.0 SUICIDE, DOMESTIC VIOLENCE, BODILY HARM

-All suicidal ideation, reports of domestic violence, or potential for bodily harm, need to be taken seriously.
-Please don't "wing it" - there are established mental health protocols for these situations.
+All suicidal ideation, reports of domestic violence, or potential for bodily harm need to be taken seriously.
+Please don't "wing it", there are established and proven mental health protocols for these situations.
 Please review them (here).
-If you encounter one of these situations, you can get to this information via the red EMERGENCY button located at the bottom of all discussion threads.
+If you encounter one of these situations, you can also get to this information via the red "EMERGENCY" link located at the bottom of all discussion threads.

 6.0 RESPECTING STAFF OVERSIGHT AND MODERATION

 This is a moderated community.
 The moderators (“staff”) are in place to encourage an open, safe and grounded environment which includes managing the educational and healing platforms, facilitating and helping keep discussions flowing smoothly, mediating unproductive distractions, and cleaning and organizing the board to help members find things.
 The moderators are trained, there is oversight, and all decisions are held to the standard of "best interest of the members" or "best interests of the community".
 At the same time, moderators are human, they make mistakes, and they don't always get it right.
 For this reason we have an open channel for all members to respectfully question or appeal any moderator's action and to receive a sincere and respectful review of the matter by the moderation team as a whole.
 It's how we all learn and grow.
 If you have a question about a policy or a moderation action, please address it offline (not on-board) here: www.bpdfamily.com/resolve

 Members who do not comply with these terms and members who are using the messageboard in a way that is unhealthy may be asked to take a therapeutic break from the community.
 Any interruption to membership privileges will require a request for reinstatement before membership is restored.
 If you sign up with another user name and post before the end of a “time out” or suspension or use others to communicate on your behalf, you will be permanently banned from the community.